andrewsrichardson/food-blog/src/pages/blog/winter-chicken-pie/winter-chicken-pie.md

 description: A creamy chicken, bacon and leek filling topped with a golden brown puff pastry hat.
 A big winter warmer and optimal served with the greatest roast potatoes.
+pro_tip: "Would recommend serving this with my greatest roast potatoes recipe !! "
 time: "60"
 ingredient:
   - item: